neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/aggregations/where/node/string.md

-# Cypher Aggregations where with String
+# Cypher Aggregations where node with String

 Tests for queries inside the relationship where aggregation arg using an String type.